RhysU/ar/README.rst

 ----

 1. Implement the ``AIC``, ``AICc``, and ``AKICc`` model selection criteria following [Seghouane2004].
 Also the ``CIC`` following [Broersen2000].
-Add these as standalone routines but also incorporate them into the class.

 2. Add a class to encapsulate the sequence of AR(p) models produced.
 Include prediction both with and without noise and prediction error computations against known data.
+Include ability to return the best model according to various criteria.

 3. Use the AR polynomial (e.g. [Broersen2006] equation 4.36) to obtain the
    autocorrelation for arbitrary lags ([Broersen2006] equation 4.52).